-4 MIN READ
+3 MIN READ

-Ten years ago, workmen were refurbishing an old business on a main street in a small Irish town.
+Thirteen years ago, workmen were refurbishing an old business on a main street in a small Irish town.
 An old, wooden chair from the premises was flung into a skip at the side of the road as they worked to open a new sweetshop.

-When the Chair met the Shed
+When the chair met the Shed

 In case you’re not familiar with it, the not-for-profit Men’s Sheds initiative provides spaces in local communities for men to meet and work together on wide range of practical projects.

 “Men don’t talk face to face; they talk shoulder to shoulder.”

-They’re called ‘Sheds’ because, well, the shed has traditionally been a sanctuary for men.
+They’re called ‘Sheds’ because the garden shed has traditionally been a sanctuary for men.

-Horsehair & Volkswagen
+Horsehair & a Volkswagen

-“In those days,” says Frank, “you could buy a Volkswagen car for €365 with 18,000 on the clock!”
+“In those days,” says Frank Morris, from the Tullow Men’s Shed, “you could buy a Volkswagen car for €365 with 18,000 on the clock!”

 80 years of ‘short back and sides’